codingforpleasure/customized-workspace/Ubuntu/useful-resources/pandas.md

 A summary for nonnumerical columns can be produced by specifying include='O' (the alias for `np.object` )

+In this case, we also get the count, the number of unique values, the top-most element (or one of them if there are many with the same number of occurrences), and its frequency.

 ```python
 df[['country', 'speaker']].describe(include='O').T
 ```